JihyupRyu/Project-BOETHUS---CS50/README.md

 pip install requirements.txt
 ```
 <br>
-If you have an error you don't have "PyAudio" then you need to install that as well.
+If you have an error you don't have "PyAudio" then you need to install that as well
 ```
 pip install PyAudio
 ```